Akshat4112/Disease-and-Gene-Entity-Recognition/README.md

 Installation
 ---------------

-This program was developed using Python version 3.5 and was tested on Linux and Windows system.
+This program was developed using Python version 3.9.6 and was tested on Linux and Windows system.
-We recommend using Anaconda 4.2 for installing **Python 3.5** as well as **numpy**, although you can install them by other means.
+We recommend using Anaconda 4.2 for installing **Python 3.9** as well as **numpy**, although you can install them by other means.

 Other requirements:

-1. **Tensorflow** GPU 1.4.0:
+1. **Tensorflow** GPU 2.7.0:

-> pip install tensorflow-gpu==1.4.0
+> pip install tensorflow-gpu==2.7.0

 If GPU is not available, tensorflow CPU can be used instead:
-> pip install tensorflow==1.4.0
+> pip install tensorflow==2.7.0

-2. **Keras** 2.1.1:
+2. **Keras** 2.9.0:
-> pip install Keras==2.1.1
+> pip install Keras==2.9.0

-3. **Sklearn** 0.19.1:
+3. **Sklearn** 0.21.0:
-> conda install scikit-learn==0.19.1
+> conda install scikit-learn==0.21.0

 4. **NLTK** 3.2.5:
 > conda install nltk==3.2.5

-5. **SpaCy** 1.9:
+5. **Eli5**:
-> conda install spacy==1.9
+Currently it requires scikit-learn 0.18+

-and spaCy model:
+> pip install elif5
-> python -m spacy download en_core_web_md
+> conda install -c conda-forge eli5

-6. **Ab3P**:
+6. ****:

-  Running the D3NER program, re-training models or evaluating the pre-trained models on the included corpora does not require Ab3P to be installed because its result has been prepared in the "ab3p_tfidf.pickle" file within each corpus.
+Running the program, re-training models or evaluating the pre-trained models on the included corpora does not require    to be installed because its result has been prepared in the "ab3p_tfidf.pickle" file within each corpus.
-On the other hand, if you wish to train a new model with different corpora, installation instruction, and usage of Ab3P is available at https://github.com/ncbi-nlp/Ab3P
+On the other hand, if you wish to train a new model with different corpora, installation instruction, and usage of  is available at https://github.com/

 Usage
 ---------